The Benefits of Private Lessons

 Most frequent questions and answers regarding lessons

 No, private lessons are not required.
 If your/your child has become more serious about the sport or has caught the “fencing bug”, then they are recommended.

 In the beginning, if you/your child love fencing and are serious, the ideal situation would be 1x weekly.
 We know it’s not an ideal world, so coaches are flexible and adjust to what works best for you.
 At the National competition level additional lessons are highly recommended.

 When a coach sees a student struggling to master some of the fundamentals, he/she will suggest that lessons begin.
 Sometimes at early levels just one or two lessons can fix technique issues that are holding the student back from progressing.
 Starting in the early levels to get you or your child working with good habits will greatly improve progress and development.

 Having your own mask, glove, chest protector and sword is best.
 This will allow the student be the most comforable wearing one’s own gear and to practice at home safely

 Starting is easy.
-Click the red, “click here to book a private lesson” button above.
-Choose the appropriate coach, click his “book now” button.
-You can book right on-line, or speak directly with any of the coaches to get started.
+Click the red, “click here to book a lesson” button below.
+Choose the appropriate coach, and click his “book now” button.
+You can book right online, or speak directly with any of the coaches to get started.
 Clicking the Book a Lesson button will take you to our appointments page.